 Workplace sexual harassment can come in various forms and could encompass many different scenarios.
-An employee may be sexually harassed by a colleague, a supervisor, a customer or even client.
+An employee may be sexually harassed by a colleague, a supervisor, a customer, or even a client.
 Sexually harassing behaviors may include anything from inappropriate comments or jokes and inappropriate or unwanted touching to someone promising you a job perk or promotion in exchange for sexual favors.
 There is heightened awareness in our society today about workplace sexual harassment thanks to the rise of social movements such as #MeToo and high-profile civil and criminal trials that are receiving widespread media coverage.

 If you are being sexually harassed in the workplace, it is important that you contact our experienced Los Angeles sexual harassment attorneys who can help you better understand your workplace legal rights and options.
 Call our firm at (818) 239-7030 today.